Port of Amsterdam: Cruise port

+Havenmeester

+The CEOs of the Port of Amsterdam have the title havenmeester (harbor master).
+Since the Dutch Golden Age (16th century), the Havenmeester of Amsterdam was based in the Schreierstoren at the Prins Hendrikkade 94.
+In 1960, the head office moved to the new Havengebouw on De Ruijterkade.
+Since 2016, the havenmeester is Koen Overtoom.

 Sustainability

 The Port of Amsterdam aims to be at the top of Europe's sustainable ports by 2030.
 The Port divides their sustainability vision into five themes: Energy transition in a circular economy, Environment and habitat, Clean and safe shipping, Work and credentials, and responsible trade chains.

 International cooperation

 The port of Amsterdam has a connection with the ports of the following cities: